-Almost every business you can think of is using cloud services for many of their critical business applications.
-We're all familiar with Google G-Suite, Microsoft Office 365, Salesforce, Dropbox, Adobe, HubSpot, QuickBooks...and the list goes on!
+Almost every business you can think of is using public cloud services for many of their critical business applications.
+We're all familiar with Google G-Suite, Microsoft Office 365, Salesforce, Dropbox, Adobe, QuickBooks and many more!

 But is your cloud data safe?

 Every business has a ton of very sensitive data in the cloud, more than ever before.

 There's no question that the public cloud service providers that you're familiar with, such as Amazon, Google and Microsoft, offer a more secure environment than you could ever hope to with your on-premise servers.

 However - even though cloud service providers are terrific when it comes to protecting your data, what they CAN'T protect you from is when that data leaves the cloud to interact with other systems.

 And this is happening in your company on a daily basis, as employees access, download and transfer all that data from all sort of devices in all sorts of places to all sorts of people.

 Security breaches are rarely caused by poor cloud data protection - they're caused by humans.